cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - With is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid and returns false otherwise.
 This is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- With encode\_to\_curve(str,DST) we denote a selected mapping function from {{?RFC9380}}.
-I.e. a function that maps octet string str to a point on the group using domain separation tag DST. {{?RFC9380}} considers both, uniform and non-uniform mappings based on several different strategies.
+- With encode\_to\_curve(str,DST) we denote mapping function from {{?RFC9380}}.
+I.e. a function that maps octet string str to a point on the group using the domain separation tag DST. {{?RFC9380}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{?RFC9380}}.

 - G.DSI denotes a domain-separation identifier string.
 G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{?RFC9380}}.
 E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_" on curve NIST-P384 the resulting value SHALL BE G.DSI = "CPaceP384\_XMD:SHA-384\_SSWU\_NU\_".